 Infant Development: Alignment, Core, and Motor (IDACM) – 101: Typical Assessment at 1, 2, 3, and 4 Months of Age

-This course is meant to share an understanding of typical motor development at 1, 2, 3, and 4 months of age.
-In each age you will see an infant examined in 5 different positions highlighting typical expectations for baby in relation to specific areas of the body, head, trunk, upper extremities, and lower extremities.
+This online course is meant to help early intervention specialists gain a deeper understanding of typical motor development at 1, 2, 3, and 4 months of age.
+In each age, you will see an infant examined in 5 different positions.
+In each position, we will highlight the typical expectations for baby in relation to specific areas of the body: head, trunk, upper extremities, and lower extremities.
 The importance of placing baby in each position and the goals of development in that position will also be explained.
-Additionally, the course will give you information to help guide you through your sessions, questions to ask, and tips on how to get the caregiver involved.
+Additionally, the self-paced course will give you information to help guide you through your sessions, questions to ask, and tips on how to get the caregiver involved.

 - Learn typical motor development at 1, 2, 3, and 4 months of age

 - Recognize how to assess baby’s motor development in 5 positions

 - Understand the contributions of head, trunk, pelvis alignment, and core control (upper extremities and lower extremities)